-Guy Griffiths's story
+Guy Griffiths's veteran story

 Guy Griffiths was born in Sydney on 1 March 1923 and grew up in the Rothbury-Pokolbin district in the Hunter Valley, New South Wales.